Postdoctoral Fellow Programme

 - R&D opportunities in industry

 - Non-research career options

-- Excellent opportunity to network with Postdocs based throughout the University and its affiliated institutions
+- Excellent opportunity to network with postdocs based throughout the University of Cambridge and its affiliated institutions

-Progress towards the attainment of research and development objectives will be mapped and monitored through discussion with their line manager.
+Progress towards the attainment of your research and development objectives will be mapped and monitored through discussion with your line manager.

-Postdocs are expected to follow a flexibly-structured programme of transferable skills training to help provide a sound foundation for a career in research.
+You are given the opportunity to participate in transferable skills training to help provide a sound foundation for a career in research.
 This may include options such as: project management, scientific writing, presentation skills, time management and science communication skills.
 Advanced options for more experienced individuals might include: writing project proposals and grant applications, managing colleagues, finance and resource management.

-The position of all Postdocs will be reviewed at least six months ahead of the projected end date for their appointment to ensure adequate preparation for the next career step.
+The position of all Postdoctoral Fellows will be reviewed at least six months ahead of the projected end date for their appointment to ensure adequate preparation for the next career step.
 Career workshops will be available to support individuals in their assessment of career options moving forwards.